The Murderbot Diaries: System Collapse (2023)

 Confronted with the information gathered by the Murderbot crew, Barish-Estranza is compelled to abandon their claims to the planet.
 Preservation negotiates for study rights concerning the alien artifacts, and ongoing discussions between the colonist factions ensue.
 Murderbot decides to continue traveling with ART.

+Platform Decay (2026)

+Following the events of System Collapse, Murderbot is sent by Dr. Mensah to retrieve one of her spouses, Farai, her young daughter Sofi, and Farai's mother, Naja.
+Suspiciously taken to a detention center during routine travel, they have suddenly been released and are hiding in a safehouse on a giant space station ring circling a mined-out planet.
+Murderbot arrives to find its Barish-Estranza nemesis, Supervisor Leonide, taking credit for freeing Mensah's family and offering her help in their escape, though the SecUnit suspects that she orchestrated their imprisonment in the first place.
+As hostiles arrive, Murderbot agrees to take five other people, identified by Leonide and including her two young children, off the station along with his group.
+Leonide is killed as Murderbot, Farai, Sofi and Naja flee.
+Traversing the station in a tourist aircraft, they turn the tables on a group of amateur pirates, but on reaching the next safehouse learn that Leonide's children, Janity and Tula, are hostages, and hostiles have killed the three adults that were with them.
+Murderbot launches a surprise attack as Farai rescues the children.
+They rejoin Naja and Sofi, but the group's departure is delayed by an assault team sent for them.
+Murderbot sends the humans off on a boat and neutralizes the pursuing team with explosives in an underwater tunnel.
+Three, another rogue SecUnit tasked with supporting the mission, appears and assists Murderbot in creating distractions to get the humans past Barish-Estranza hostiles and onto Murderbot's shuttle.
+Supervisor Tillweather, a Barish-Estranza executive and Janity’s second father, is revealed as the mastermind behind the children's capture, and Janity refuses to go with him.
+Inside the shuttle, the group are reunited with Mensah, who has been waiting there during the entire mission.
+Three admits it has freely distributes the governor module disabling code to any SecUnit it can find, greatly irritating both Murderbot and ART.

 Short stories

 "Compulsory"

 A Murderbot short story, "Compulsory", which takes place before All Systems Red, was published in Wired in 2018.
 It describes Murderbot's life after it hacked its governor module.
 A longer version, published by Subterranean Press on July 28, 2023, is also available as a stand-alone story.

 In the story, SecUnit deals with callous humans in an engagement prior to meeting the Preservation team.

 "Home: Habitat, Range, Niche, Territory"

-A second short story, "Home: Habitat, Range, Niche, Territory", taking place between Exit Strategy and Fugitive Telemetry, was published on Tor.com in 2021.
+A second short story, "Home: Habitat, Range, Niche, Territory", taking place between Exit Strategy and Network Effect, was published on Tor.com in 2021.

 In the story, Dr. Mensah examines the trauma inflicted on her by the kidnapping by GrayCris and the effect it has had on SecUnit.